Kansas City Area Takedown Machine Summer Camps

 - Set ups from common positions and ties

-Lastly, If you watch college wrestling, you will notice that they get into the SAME POSITIONS as youth wrestlers.
-Same ties (collar ties, inside, elbows, wrists), same shots, same defensive positions, etc. I was on 2 US world teams, and coached division I wrestling for 9 years.
+If you watch college wrestling, you will notice that they get into the SAME POSITIONS as youth wrestlers.
+They get into the same ties (collar ties, inside, elbows, wrists), same shots, same defensive positions, etc. Tony Purler was on 2 U.S. world teams and coached Division I wrestling for nine years.
 And even at those levels the coaches focus on positions that ALL wrestlers find themselves in.
-This camp will be the same, as are of my camps.
+This camp will be the same, as are all of my summer wrestling camps.

 I hope you gained some insight in to my camp philosophy, and like what you have read.
 I do my best to get the kids to remember what was covered, and to give them a scoring routine from all the positions they (and all wrestlers) constantly find themselves in.
 If you cut away the ‘clutter’ of random moves and techniques, and just focus on common positions, it’s much easier to become a great, confident, and consistent wrestler.
-And this camp hopes to help your wrestler with just that.
+And this Kansas City area summer wrestling camp hopes to help your wrestler with just that.
+Sign up today to become a Takedown Machine.

 Takedown Machine Scoring Camp:

-- An overnight summer wrestling camp which runs from Sunday-Thursday for ages 9-18 (for 8 year olds please call first)
+- What: An overnight summer wrestling camp which runs from Sunday-Thursday for ages 9-18 (for 8 year olds, please call first)

 Typical Daily Schedule